common name: wheel bug

 scientific name: Arilus cristatus (Linnaeus) (Insecta: Hemiptera: Reduviidae)

-Introduction - Synonymy - Distribution - Description and Identification - Life History - Notes on Behavior - Importance as a Predator - Medical Importance - Selected References
+Introduction - Synonymy - Distribution - Description and Identification - Life History - Notes on Behavior - Importance as a Predator - Medical Importance - Enemies - Selected References

 The wheel bug, Arilus cristatus (Linnaeus), is a moderately common, widely distributed, beneficial assassin bug that preys on pest insects.
 However, its bite can be more severe than a bee sting, and both nymphs and adults should be avoided or handled with caution.